yana-library/.github/profile/README.md

 # History
 ## [Day 1] 2026-01-31.
 - **ai-summary**
-    - Created and organized the repository.
+  - Create and organize the repository.
   - `utils/imports.py`: Created for convenient imports.
   - `Topics/1_Preprocessing.ipynb`: Summarized common loading and preprocessing steps.
 - **ai-yana**
-    - Created the repository.
+  - Create the repository.
   - `Plan.md`: Planned for MVP.
+  - Search and buy some assets, for farming simulation.
+  - Creat a simple application: a tilemap maden by `tiled`, key press-based movement and actions.
+## [Day 2] 2026-02-01.
+- **ai-yana**
+  - Revise and refactor the code.
+  - Ticks and clock.
+  - Objects, items and inventory.
+  - Interactions and events.

+# Plan.
+- **ai-yana**
+  - Needs.
+  - Path finding.
+  - Behavior.
+  - Chat interface.